Table of Contents

 Improving fertility in women: Fruit pulp is eaten.

-Promoting delivery: Ripe fruit is given to promote delivery.
+Promoting dethe livery: Ripe fruit is given to promote dethe livery.

 Causing miscarriage or abortion: Fruits are sometimes used for abortion.